dptools/process_offsite_audio/README.md

 	* Who will be in charge of all of this?
 	* What if an issue arises that requires a speaker of a non-English language?
 * Will these communication protocols need to differ between the Pronet and Prescient networks?

+Should ensure everyone is aware Michaela will be away for the summer (late May through mid August).

 </details>